Open-Sn/opensn/doc/install_macos.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
 should appear.
 Ensure that the message displays the desired compilers.
-If successful, set the following evironment variables in the `~/.bashrc` or
+If successful, set the following environment variables in the `~/.bashrc` or
 `~/.bash_profile` script:
 ```shell
 export MPI_DIR="/path/to/mpich/install"